Do Go On - 206 - Dungeons and Dragons

 Yeah, like bombs.

-With the power of bombs.
+With the power of bomb

-This is a magic bomb.
+This is a magic bomb

-Ranger Leslie.
+Ranger Leslie

-I love that.
+I love that

-Alright, I would like to thank from Ipswich in Suffolk.
+I would like to thank

-I would like to thank First Name Mr.
+I would like to thank

-That is funny.
+That is funny

-Well, I think that he.
+Well I think that he

-What's Darrell up to?
+What's Darrell up to

 What's Darrell?

-Well, I reckon he's a bit of a rogue.
+I reckon he's a bit of a rogue.

 Yeah, big time.